Cedar Fever operates as a publisher and distributor of books by Dimitri Staszewski.

 Over the next year, I spent hours in that 5-by-10-foot slab of concrete, shipping books to every corner of the United States.
 Among the shrinking stack of books, a new idea grew.
 Bookmaking had become an obsession with every step of the process from the spark of the idea to the act of rolling packing tape across a freshly folded cardboard box included in that obsession.

 For now, Ceder Fever operates as a distributor for my own bookmaking practice.
-That practice exists within a niche of the photography world that sees and explores the photobook as a medium and artform in and of itself.
+That practice exists within a corner of the photography world that sees and explores the photobook as a medium and artform in and of itself.
 Paired and sequenced images come together to create meaning that never existed within the individual images.
 In describing how he selected the works contained within his own book The Book of 101 Books, Andrew Roth describes his criteria as needing to be “a thoroughly considered production; the content, the mise-en-page, choice of paper stock, reproduction quality, text, typeface, binding, jacket design, scale–all of these elements…blend together to find naturally within the whole.”

 While I am currently focused on the publication and distribution of my own projects, Cedar Fever operates with the firm belief that artistic communities rise together.
 Similar to the pollen that can take a year or more to manifest its debilitating allergic effects, that communal ethos can also slowly but surely spread—in Austin and well beyond.